-Prolonged fasting or TPN (both predispose to bile stasis)
+Prolonged fasting or total parenteral nutrition, both of which predispose to bile stasis

 The mechanism probably involves inflammatory mediators released because of ischemia, infection, or bile stasis.
-Sometimes an infecting organism can be identified (eg, Salmonella sp or cytomegalovirus in immunodeficient patients).
+Sometimes an infecting organism can be identified (eg, Salmonella species or cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus (CMV, human herpesvirus type 5) can cause infections that have a wide range of severity.
+A syndrome of infectious mononucleosis that lacks severe pharyngitis is common.
+Severe... read more in immunodeficient patients).
 In young children, acute acalculous cholecystitis tends to follow a febrile illness without an identifiable infecting organism.

-In the elderly, the first or only symptoms may be systemic and nonspecific (eg, anorexia, vomiting, malaise, weakness, fever).
+In older patients, the first or only symptoms may be systemic and nonspecific (eg, anorexia, vomiting, malaise, weakness, fever).
 Sometimes fever does not develop.

-Acute cholecystitis begins to subside in 2 to 3 days and resolves within 1 wk in 85% of patients even without treatment.
+Acute cholecystitis begins to subside in 2 to 3 days and resolves within 1 week in 85% of patients even without treatment.

 Without treatment, 10% of patients develop localized perforation, and 1% develop free perforation and peritonitis.
 Increasing abdominal pain, high fever, and rigors with rebound tenderness or ileus suggest empyema (pus) in the gallbladder, gangrene, or perforation.
-When acute cholecystitis is accompanied by jaundice or cholestasis, partial common duct obstruction is likely, usually due to stones or inflammation.
+When acute cholecystitis is accompanied by jaundice Jaundice Jaundice is a yellowish discoloration of the skin and mucous membranes caused by hyperbilirubinemia.
+Jaundice becomes visible when the bilirubin level is about 2 to 3 mg/dL (34 to 51 micromol/L)... read more or cholestasis, partial common duct obstruction is likely, usually due to stones or inflammation.